 You can clean PVC products with a low concentration of a mild soap in water.
-The solution should be applied with a sponge or soft cloth with a gentle rubbing action.
-Cleaners with abrasives such as scouring powders or steel wool should be avoided.
-Also, cleaners that contain ketones, kerosene, or petroleum products must not be used.
+Apply the solution with a sponge or soft cloth with a gentle rubbing action.
+Avoid cleaners with abrasives such as scouring powders or steel wool.
+Do not use cleaners that contain ketones, kerosene, or petroleum products.

-If a PVC encapsulated product should become ripped or torn, it can easily be repaired with a matching PVC repair tape.
-If PVC tape is not available, then a clear packaging tape will work very well.
+If a PVC encapsulated product should become ripped or torn, repair it easily with matching PVC repair tape.
 As with all tapes, it is extremely important that the surface be clean and dry.
-When applying the tape, a sufficient amount of pressure must be used to ensure proper adhesion.
+Use a sufficient amount of pressure when applying the tape to ensure proper adhesion.

 General Conditions: Day-to-Day Soil Ordinary dirt and smudges can be removed with a mild soap, warm water, and, if necessary, a hard bristle brush to remove dirt from the crevices of deeply textured patterns.
 Clean from bottom of wall upward.
 Rinse thoroughly with clean water from the top down using a sponge.

 Deeply embossed wall coverings need extra attention in case suds or loosened dirt lodge in depressed surfaces.
 Dry wall covering with a soft, lint-free cloth or towel.
-For more difficult stains that are only surface deep, the use of a stronger detergent is recommended.
+For more difficult stains that are only surface deep, we recommend using a stronger detergent.

 Not recommended for cleaning are steel wool or powdered abrasive cleaners because they mar the surface leaving an unsightly appearance.

-Unlike wallcovering with conventional finishes, active solvent type cleaning preparations such as nail polish remover, tar and bug removers, etc., can be used with Pre-Fixx protected wall coverings to remove residual stains that remain after cleaning with standard cleaning agents.
+Unlike wallcovering with conventional finishes, active solvent type cleaning preparations such as nail polish remover, tar and bug removers can be used with Pre-Fixx protected wall coverings to remove residual stains that remain after cleaning with standard cleaning agents.

 Stains on Pre-Fixx protected vinyl wall coverings can be cleaned by the following methods (Staining agents have been grouped to allow quick reference for cleaning instructions):

 Cleaning Agents to Use:

 1. Full Strength household cleaners (non-abrasive type) to be used with water and scrub brush

 - 409 All Purpose Cleaner